aruizdealarcon/ipetikzmod/README.md

 ## How to use it

-First, select the drawings you want to export to TikZ code.
+1. Select the drawings you want to export to TikZ code.

-Second, clic on "Ipelets" and ">>> Export TikZ code"
+2. Click on tab _Ipelets_ and then _Export TikZ code_

 Now, we have different options

-    If you want to
+2.1 Click on _Export selection to clipboard_ to transform the figures into a tex

-    A nice key shortcut is Cmd + Alt + T (in OSX), or Win + Alt + T (in GNU/Linux and MS Windows).
+    A nice key shortcut for this option is _Cmd + Alt + T_ (in OSX), or _Win + Alt + T_ (in GNU/Linux and MS Windows).

-.-
+2.2 Click on _Export selection to clipboard (nodes first)_ to first reorganize all \nodes to the top layer and export the code.

+2.3 Click on _Copy preamble to clipboard_ to

+    By the way, you can customize the preamble on the .lua file!

 ## Some useful rules

+**Rule 1.
+Change some color names to others**

+**Rule 2.
+Avoid certain drawings to be exported**

 ## How to customize it